 Undergoing treatment for brain cancer or a brain tumor may make it difficult for you to work, and therefore may leave you strapped financially.
 Social Security Disability (SSD) benefits can remove some of the stress by providing financial support during this difficult time.
+If you think that you are due SSD but you haven’t received any, then it might be a good idea to involve Social security disability attorneys in your case.

 Medically Qualifying for Benefits